-1. Obtaining the updated VegCAMP datasets (Delta Vegetation and Land Use, Vegetation - Suisun Marsh).

-- 2. Categorizing VegCAMP Associated Native Vegetation Community type (VegCAMP CaCode) into associated natural communities (ecosystem types). - 3.
-Calculating total acres by each of the natural communities, and calculating net increase over the five-year period and against the baseline. - 4.
+- 1. Obtaining the updated VegCAMP datasets (Delta Vegetation and Land Use, Vegetation Suisun Marsh). - Categorizing VegCAMP Associated Native Vegetation Community type (VegCAMP CaCode) into associated natural communities (ecosystem types). - 3.
+Calculating total acres by each of the natural communities and calculating net increase over the five-year period and against the baseline. - 4.
 Displaying maps of natural communities in the Delta and Suisun Marsh, and displaying change over five-year period and against baseline. - 5.
-If alternative or additional data sources are used, these sources will be disclosed on the Performance Measures Dashboard.
+Method and results will be provided on the Performance Measures Dashboard.

 VegCAMP updates follow a consistent vegetation mapping and classification methodology.
-A VegCAMP update based on the 2016 National Agricultural Imagery Program dataset is to be completed in 2019.
+A VegCAMP update based on the 2016 National Agricultural Imagery Program dataset was completed in November 2019.